 : see Class V. STUDIO ART

-: drawing and painting from direct observation of the natural world.
+: drawing and color work based on direct observation of the natural world.
 Techniques include drawing, collage and mixed media.
 One museum study assignment is required.
 PUBLIC SPEAKING

 : introduction to formal and extemporaneous skills of presentation and exchange, with applications in several disciplines throughout the year.
 PHYSICAL EDUCATION

-: a continuation of the program began in Class V, with the addition of one trimester of West African dance and spring electives designed by the students.
+: a continuation of the program begun in Class V, with the addition of one trimester of West African dance and spring electives designed by the students.
 HEALTH

 : discussion of health-related topics through the Middle School advisory program.
-Articles from periodicals serve as background, and the girls are encouraged to bring their questions to the groups.
+Articles from periodicals serve as background, and students are encouraged to bring their questions to the groups.
 Topics include nutrition, body image, healthy diet, decision making, relationships with parents and peers, human sexuality and substance abuse.
 This course fulfills the New York State requirement for health education.